-Higg Index Tools are tools for companies to measure their impact on climate and social work throughout the supply chain.
-Since 2020, we are working with two modules in the Higg index with both internal and external production units: Facility Environmental Module (FEM) and Facility Social Labor Module.
-(FSLM).
-This gives us an opportunity to measure different parts of the supply chain and thereby make visible where the impact is greatest and where we can create change.
-The modules are based on self-assessment resulting in scores and they can also be verified through an external review.
+Companies use the Higg Index Tools to measure their climate and social impact throughout the supply chain.
+Since 2020, we have used two Higg Index modules for both internal and external production units: Facility Environmental Module (FEM) and Facility Social Labour Module (FSLM).
+This gives us the opportunity to measure different parts of the supply chain and highlight where the greatest impacts occur and where we can make changes.
+The modules are based on self-assessment resulting in a score that can be verified through an external review.
+The Higg FEM module includes the following indicators:

-The Higg FEM module includes the following indicators: water use, greenhouse gas emissions, waste management, chemical management, environmental management systems, wastewater, and energy use, etc. Reporting for Nilorn Bangladesh, Nilorn East Asia and Nilorn Turkey is verified by third parties and Nilorn Portugal, Nilorn Distribution Center Germany, and Nilorn Turkey all completed a first stage FEM self-assessment in 2021.

-The Higg FSLM module includes: working hours, salaries and compensation, health and safety, and terms of employment.
+water use, greenhouse gas emissions, waste management, chemical management, environmental management systems, wastewater and energy use.
+Reporting for Nilom Bangladesh, Nilorn East Asia, Nilorn Portugal, Nilorn Turkey and Nilorn UK is verified by a third-party.
+The Higg FSLM module includes: working hours, salaries and compensation, health and safety and terms of employment.
 Nilorn Bangladesh, Nilorn East Asia and Nilorn Turkey have made the self-assessment.